Elizabeth Bagshaw: Personal life

+Elizabeth Bagshaw in her graduation robes after completing her medical training at the University of Toronto, 1905.

 Shortly before World War I, Bagshaw met Lou Honey, a Canadian soldier, who was killed shortly after enlisting in 1915.
 She also corresponded with a man named Jimmie Dickinson while at the University of Toronto and kept in touch with him for years after their graduation in 1905.
 At the time of the Spanish flu epidemic he was living in Western Canada, contracted Spanish flu, developed pneumonia and died.
 In 1921, nearing her 40th birthday, Bagshaw began a friendship with Rocco Perri, a man known as the king of bootleggers.

 Bagshaw attended church her whole life and belonged to a temperance organization; however, she had a tendency to become involved with law-breakers.
 During this same period, in February 1926, she received a phone call telling her that her second cousin, Bernice, was ill.
 When Bernice died, Bagshaw cared for her son, John.
 At the age of 45 she adopted him, calling her lawyer and avoiding Children's Aid completely, reasoning that "they would never give a child to an unmarried woman."
 Both her son, and her daughter-in-law would eventually become doctors and work in the same office she started in Hamilton.

 Dr. Bagshaw was an avid golfer, and a charter member of Glendale Golf & Country Club when it was founded in 1919.
 Dr. Bagshaw's son John, in a note to the golf club, said that he had only seen his mother cry twice in her life.
 The first time was when her beloved Glendale's original clubhouse burned to the ground in 1936.

+She became a centenarian in 1981.